How to buy the best dishwasher

 Width Approximately 55cm Capacity 40-60 items

 Compact models can be either integrated or table-top dishwashers.
 As their name suggests, table-top dishwashers sit on top of kitchen counters, while integrated compact models take up the space of a drawer in your built-in kitchen.
 Compact models are a good choice if you want a dishwasher but haven't got the floor space for a full-sized or slimline model.

 Compact models are handy if space is scarce but they do use more energy per item than larger dishwashers.

-Pros: A good option if you don’t use too many dishes or you're really tight on space.
+Pros A good option if you don’t use too many dishes or are tight on space.
 Table-top versions mean you don't have to bend down to load the dishwasher.

-Cons: They're often quite expensive, and usually a lot less energy efficient than full-size or slimline models.
-It can be tricky to fit large items into them, too.
+Cons They're often quite expensive, and usually a lot less energy efficient than full-sized or slimline models.
+It can be tricky to fit large items into them.

 What features and programs do I need?

-Adjustable upper racks: Look for dishwashers with height-adjustable upper racks that are easy to use.
-The easiest have two quick-release clips on either side of the rack.
+Adjustable upper racks Look for dishwashers with height-adjustable upper racks that are easy to use.
+The easiest have two quick-release clips on either side of the upper rack.
 This means you can lower or raise the height to fit large items in the lower rack, even if the upper rack is full of dishes.
-Roller systems allow you to adjust the rack's height, but this isn’t always easy and you won’t be able to do it if the rack is full.
+Roller systems allow you to adjust the rack's height, but as you need to remove and then replace the basket this isn’t always easy and you won’t be able to do it if the rack is full.

 Fold-down prongs Dishwashers with fold-down prongs make loading large items easier.
 Look for dishwashers with fold-down prongs in both the upper and lower racks.